 We understand that medical school is a very large investment that can seem overwhelming for potential students especially when looking at the potential cumulative debt by the time of graduation.

-As a prestigious University and College of Medicine, we aim to recruit the best candidates for our medical school, so it is important for us to find ways to limit the potential debt burden and not have cost be an obstacle to a high quality education.
+We aim to recruit the best candidates for our medical school, and it is important for us to find ways to limit the potential debt burden and not have cost be an obstacle to a high quality education.

 As a state institution, we have an in-state tuition rate that is lower than our private peer schools in the area.

 Most students enrolling in the College of Medicine rely primarily on financial aid to fund their medical school education.
 Our Office of Student Financial Aid (OSFA) will work with students individually to try to make the process of funding their education as free from stress as possible.

 To understand more about the cost of attendance at University of Illinois College of Medicine and to find out more about the financial aid process, please visit our financial aid website.

 As a public university we have limited resources and therefore University aid is awarded based on student’s financial needs.
 In order to be considered for University aid, the Free Application for Federal Student Aid (FAFSA) must be completed and reviewed.
 Applicants and their families are required to provide parental, as well as the student’s and spouse’s, financial data in order to be considered for School-administered funds.